Cantera/cantera-website/posts/GSoC_2019_Third_Blog.md

 {{% /thumbnail %}}

-In update page, users can either replace their files or delete it with checking "clear".
+In the update page, users can either replace their files or delete it by checking "clear".

 {{% thumbnail "/images/GSoC_2019_images/update_page.png" alt="Update Page" align="center" %}}